justanothercell/lithia/README.md

     - [ ] builtin list/array type
     - [ ] generics
     - [ ] traits/interfaces (only ast side luckily, vm doesn't know of this at all)
+    - [ ] "extern" type wrapper to use in extern functions
 - [ ] mapping stdlib (a bit at a time, whenever needed)
   - [ ] proper stdlib layout
   - [x] basic operators for primitive types (+-*/ .to_string())